sebastianknopf/Museumsfahrplan/README.md

 train, a historical tram route connecting the inner city with a museum or another special event or nearly ever other transport mode with a museum charactre you can imagine!

-*Currently this app is in a (re-) development phase to fix up some errors we made during our learning process in university!
-But soon we plan to publish a beta version on Google's Play Store where you can test it and make your own expierience!*
+*With April 2019 we're proud to publish the beta version of our app in Google Play Store!
+That means you can test it for yourself now and share your expierience with us.
+The season of 2019 will be our beta-test with several museum transport agencies and some new features we're currently implementing.
+If this beta-test runs completely without any big crashes, we're planning to run the project in future too!*

 ## How does this work?
 The app itself is a simple android application with basic development patterns.